-Each of our NEOs is or was employed pursuant to an employment agreement providing for severance payments and benefits upon an involuntary termination of the NEO's employment by us without "cause" or by him for "good reason."
+Each of our NEOs is employed pursuant to an employment agreement providing for severance payments and benefits upon an involuntary termination of the NEO's employment by us without "cause" or by him for "good reason," although Mr. Del Rio is not entitled to typical cash-based severance and his cash severance benefits are limited to a pro-rata bonus payment and reimbursement for continued medical coverage.
 The severance payments and benefits in each employment agreement were negotiated in connection with the execution of each employment agreement.
 In each case, our Compensation Committee determined that it was appropriate to provide the executive officer with severance payments and benefits under the circumstances in light of each of their respective positions with us, general competitive practices and as part of each of their overall compensation packages.